 - Your insurer must spend at least 80 percent of your premium on health care as opposed to CEO bonuses or overhead.

 - For most people in private plans, you have free coverage of key preventive services.

 - Your insurer must give you the option of having your young adult children stay on or join your employer-provided plan until they turn 26.

-Beginning in January 2014, you will receive additional benefits, such as:
+As of January 2014, you receive additional benefits, such as:

 - Your insurer cannot discriminate against you if you have a pre-existing condition or get sick.